Mark Sanford Ends His Primary Challenge Against President Trump

 At Political Forum, Trump Challengers Mount Longshot Primary Campaigns

-But last year the congressman lost his GOP primary to challenger Katie Arrington who slammed him for his criticism of Trump.
-The president tweeted a last-minute primary endorsement of Arrington, though she eventually lost to Democrat Joe Cunningham in November, despite the heavy GOP lean of the Charleston-based district.
+But last year the congressman lost his GOP primary to challenger Katie Arrington, who slammed him for his criticism of Trump.
+The president tweeted a last-minute primary endorsement of Arrington, but she eventually lost to Democrat Joe Cunningham in November despite the heavy GOP lean of the Charleston-based district.

 Sanford's exit leaves two main challengers against Trump, former Massachusetts Gov. Bill Weld and former Illinois Rep. Joe Walsh.
-Neither appears likely to mount a serious challenge to Trump, who remains overwhelmingly popular among GOP voters.
+Neither appears likely to mount a serious challenge to the president, who remains overwhelmingly popular among GOP voters.